Quantum state heralding using photonic integrated circuits with free electrons

-where the phase operator $\hat\chi$ acts only on the electron degrees of freedom, and is associated with the Aharonov–Bohm effect of the vector potential~\cite{Di_Giulio_2020}.
-Traveling photon ladder operators $\hat a_\omega$ and electron operators $\hat b_\omega$ characterize the energy exchanges between the electron and the optical field at a given optical frequency $\omega$ in an energy-conserved manner.
+where the phase operator $\hat\chi$ acts only on the electron degrees of freedom (ignored in the remaining discussion), and is associated with the Aharonov–Bohm effect of the vector potential~\cite{Barwick_2008}.
+Continuum photon ladder operators $\hat a_\omega$ and electron operators $\hat b_\omega$ characterize the energy exchanges between the electron and the optical field at a given optical frequency $\omega$ in an energy-conserving manner.
 The interaction with the vacuum optical fields results in transitions into lower electron energy states with energy differences of $\hbar\omega$.
-We define the electron-photon coupling strength at a given photon energy $\hbar\omega$ in terms of the vacuum coupling strength $g_\omega$ as $\Gamma(\omega) = |g_\omega|^2$.
-In the limit where $\Gamma(\omega)\ll 1$, the $\Gamma(\omega)$ is also equivalent to the electron energy loss probability per unit optical frequency of the dielectric media measured in electron energy loss spectroscopy (EELS).
-Assuming the electron beam is oriented in direction $\hat{\bd{z}}$ at transverse coordinate $\bd{R}_0$, the coupling strength is~\cite{GarciadeAbajo2010}
+We define the electron-photon coupling strength at a given photon energy $\hbar\omega$ in terms of the vacuum coupling strength $g_\omega$ as $\Gamma(\omega) = |g_\omega|^2$~\cite{GarciadeAbajo2010}.
+The phase matching condition gives the vacuum coupling strength a finite bandwidth.
+In the limit where $\Gamma(\omega)\ll 1$, $\Gamma(\omega)$ is equivalent to the electron energy loss probability per unit optical frequency of dielectric media measured in electron energy loss spectroscopy (EELS), and can be derived classically in a simplified picture (See Appendix~\ref{append:class}).
+To simplify the discussion here, we also assume a point-like transverse distribution for the electron (see Appendix \ref{appendix: theory} for the discussion on the transverse effect), and the vacuum coupling strength $g_\omega$ is derived at a corresponding transverse position $\bd{R}_0$.